 9 ways to combat child identity theft

-Take action if your child's identity has been stolen
+Take action if your child's identity is stolen

 First, report it to the local police.
 Bring evidence, such as credit card bills, collection notices, letters from the IRS and be sure to request the actual police report for your records.
 "To bolster your evidence trail for the police, file a complaint at FTC.gov, print your 'Identity Theft Affidavit' and use it to file your police report," says Winston.
 This paper trail will be instrumental in helping you clear your child's credit of unauthorized charges.